sachincvn/bottom_sheet_item_selector/README.md

 # bottom_sheet_item_selector

-A Flutter package that provides a customizable bottom sheet widget for selecting items, supporting both single and multiple selections.
+Flutter bottom_sheet_item_selector is a highly customizable Flutter package that simplifies the process of selecting items from a bottom sheet.
+This widget supports both single and multiple item selection modes, making it a flexible solution for any mobile app interface.
+Whether you're building forms, filters, or item pickers, this package is designed to meet your needs with ease and efficiency.

 ## Features